 - Do not trade your current vehicle in for wholesale values.
 Sell it privately at retail prices for more money.

-- If you must trade your vehicle in with a car dealership.
-Have a good idea of what your current vehicle is worth before having it appraised.
-Learn how to do this on your own buy visiting my section on how to estimate your trade-in's value.
+- Suppose you must trade your vehicle in with a car dealership.
+Please have a good idea of your current vehicle’s worth before appraising it.

-- Buying a car and trading a car should be dealt with as two separate transactions to keep the confusion to a minimum.
+- Buying and trading a car should be dealt with as two separate transactions to keep the confusion to a minimum.

-- Do not bring up the fact you're wanting to trade your current vehicle until you’ve agreed on the price of the new or used car your wanting to buy.
-If you're asked by anyone if you’re trading a car, say “NO!”
-You have the right to change your mind later on during the car buying process; this will keep the dealer somewhat more "honest” when appraising your car and will also keep the new car’s purchase price separate from your trade-in’s value.
+- Do not mention that you want to trade your current vehicle until you’ve agreed on the price of the new or used car you want to buy.
+If anyone asks you if you’re trading a car, say “NO!”
+You have the right to change your mind later during the car buying process; this will keep the dealer somewhat “honest” when appraising your car and keep the new car’s purchase price separate from your trade-in’s value.

-- Take the time to clean up and make your trade presentable, first impressions are everything.
-Visit my section on how to get the most money for your trade-in for great tips and tricks to make your trade-in vehicle stand tall..
+- Take the time to clean up and make your trade presentable; first impressions are everything.

-- If you have an old junk car taking up space on your property, look into an online company such as Peddle.com.
-They won’t just come pick up your car; they’ll pay you to come get it!
+- Suppose you have an old junk car occupying your property or any vehicle.
+Look into online companies that will buy your car outright; they won’t just pick up your vehicle; they’ll pay you to come to get it!